Lee Nguyen: Coaching career

 On October 6, 2021, Nguyen worked with the Washington Spirit and went on to win the NWSL Championship.
 Following that season, he announced his retirement from professional soccer, and re-signed with the Washington Spirit as an assistant coach.

 On June 14, 2023, the Kansas City Current announced the hiring of Nguyen as an assistant coach under interim head coach Caroline Sjöblom.

 On January 9, 2024, Angel City FC announced they had hired Nguyen as an assistant coach to work under head coach Becki Tweed.

 He joined Seattle Reign FC as an assistant coach in February 2025.

+On July 2, 2026, USL Super League side Dallas Trinity FC unveiled Nguyen as both the club's new head coach and technical director.

 Personal life

 Nguyen holds dual citizenship of the United States and Vietnam.

 Lee Nguyen's father, Pham Nguyen, fled to the United States a few years before the fall of Saigon, precisely in 1973, and later settled in Richardson, Texas, where Lee was born.
 Pham also played soccer in his youth.

 In 2012, Nguyen was named one of The Boston Globe's 25 Most Stylish Bostonians.